ballerina-platform/ballerina-spec/test/test-framework-spec.md

 Initializing a function mock needs a preceding annotation in order to identify and replace the occurrence of the original function during compilation.

-This annotation is only required when mocking functions since a part of function mocking is handled in compile time.
-Mocking an object is completely handled in the runtime and therefore, this annotation is not required when initializing a mock for an object.
+This annotation is only required when mocking functions since a part of function mocking is handled during the compile time.
+Mocking an object is completely handled in the runtime, and thereby, this annotation is not required when initializing a mock for an object.

 <table>
   <tr>